wuliyq/tp/docs/team/simyeekai.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to undo/redo previous commands.
-    * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+    * What it does: Allows users to list all persons who have a matching time slot.
+When the user inputs a specific date and time range, the command filters and displays only those persons whose stored time slot corresponds exactly to the specified time period.
-    * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+    * Justification: This feature improves the product’s usability by enabling users to quickly identify who is available or scheduled during a particular time.
+It eliminates the need to manually check each person’s entry and supports efficient coordination and planning.
-    * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+    * Highlights: This enhancement involved extending the existing command system to handle new parameters (date and time ranges) and required modifications to the Model and Predicate components to support time-based filtering.
+Careful consideration was given to parsing, validation, and comparison of time formats to ensure consistent and accurate results.
+The implementation also integrates smoothly with the existing find command structure for scalability and future extensibility.
-    * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*
+    * Credits: The idea and implementation are original.
+Standard Java date/time parsing (java.time.LocalDateTime) and comparison utilities were used for handling time slot matching.

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.